History of Covenant Mercies

 Founded in 2002, Covenant Mercies is a 501(c)(3) organization headquartered in Glen Mills, Pennsylvania.
 Covenant Mercies began in response to the HIV/AIDS pandemic in Sub-Saharan Africa and the Christian call to serve orphans.
 Through leveraging its founding church’s relational networks of indigenous partners in the developing world, Covenant Mercies launched the Orphan Sponsorship Program in rural eastern Uganda in 2003.

 From 2006 to 2008, the Orphan Sponsorship Program expanded to include program areas in western Uganda; Ndola, Zambia; and Addis Ababa, Ethiopia.
-As a part of its commitment to quality care for sponsored children, Covenant Mercies also invested in special healthcare and education projects, such as the building of Lighthouse Christian School in Zambia, and two Covenant Mercies medical clinics in Uganda.
+As a part of its commitment to quality care for sponsored children, Covenant Mercies also invests in special initiatives, such as building and developing schools and medical clinics.

 Through leveraging its founding church’s relational networks, Covenant Mercies’ first international partnership begins in rural eastern Uganda.
 The Orphan Sponsorship Program is established.

 Covenant Mercies partners with Lighthouse Christian School in Ndola, Zambia.

 First Covenant Mercies medical clinic established to serve sponsored children and their guardians in eastern Uganda.